 The failure of a parent/caretaker relative to comply with child support enforcement cooperation requirements without good cause results in the closure or denial of the case as outlined in sub- section f), below.
-The Office of Child Support Services notifies the f) Referral to the Domestic Violence Advocate.
+The Office of Child Support Services notifies the DHS representative of any failure to cooperate with that agency and the DHS representative must take the necessary action on the case.

+f) Referral to the Domestic Violence Advocate.
 If an applicant discloses a domestic violence situation to DHS, the agency representative refers the applicant to the Domestic Violence Advocate who is on-call.
 The Domestic Violence Advocate conducts the Family Violence Option Assessment as soon as is practicable.